kuszmaul/graveyard/README.md

 - [x] Vectorize the first part of `insert`.
 (The case where we are inserting an item that's already present.)
 (2023-02-14)
 - [x] Optimize the insert for the case where we know the key is not already present.
 (2023-02-14)
 - [x] Use the hash and equals functors.
 (2023-02-14)
+- [x] Does prefetching make any difference?
+Maybe on insert.
+(2023-02-14)
 - [ ] Keep track of whether we must maintain reference stability.
 If not, then inserts should reorder (which will make the unsuccessful-find faster).
 - [ ] Does H2 computing %255 vs %128 make any difference?
-- [ ] Does prefetching make any difference?
 - [ ] Vectorize other operations
 - [ ] Why are the idhash versions slower (e.g., for OLP)  Is it a bad random number generator?
 - [ ] Where is that jitter comming from  in facebook?